SRC (band): Scott Richardson years

-Upon the addition of Richardson, the original line-up included: Scott Richardson (vocals), Steve Lyman (rhythm guitar and vocals), Gary Quackenbush (lead guitar), Glenn Quackenbush (organ), Robin Dale (bass and vocals) and E.G. Clawson stage name for Scott Williamson (drums).
+Upon the addition of Richardson, the original line-up included Scott Richardson (vocals), Steve Lyman (rhythm guitar and vocals), Gary Quackenbush (lead guitar), Glenn Quackenbush (organ), Robin Dale (bass and vocals), and E.G. Clawson (stage name for Scott Williamson on drums).
 Richardson was influenced by the Pretty Things and based the SRC stage show on this.
-The band recorded its first single "Who's That Girl"/"I'm So Glad", the latter a cover of the Cream version of a Skip James song, and released it to moderate reviews.
-However, fan reaction was good enough for the band's members to choose to drop out of Eastern Michigan University to work on their music, a risk at the time as draft-eligible men were potentially subject to mandatory military duty in Vietnam.
-Robin Dale (stage name) was drafted into the Marine Corps. in October 1969.
+The band recorded its first single, "Who's That Girl"/"I'm So Glad", the latter being a cover of the Cream version of a Skip James song, and released it to moderate reviews.
+However, fan reaction was good enough for the band's members to choose to drop out of Eastern Michigan University to work on their music—a risk at the time as draft-eligible men were potentially subject to mandatory military duty in the Vietnam War.
+Robin Dale (stage name) was drafted into the Marine Corps in October 1969.

-Soon the band's sound became more psychedelic, influenced by the likes of Procol Harum, for whom the band would later open.
+Soon, the band's sound became more psychedelic, influenced by the likes of Procol Harum, for whom the band would later open.
 Their self-titled debut album was released by Capitol Records, and the single "Black Sheep"/"Morning Mood" from this album drew fan and media praise.
-"Black Sheep", considered a psychedelic masterpiece, was released only in mono for the single, as an abridged version.
-The album version, featured a longer midsection with additional verses.
+"Black Sheep", considered a psychedelic masterpiece, was released only in mono for the single as an abridged version.
+The album version featured a longer midsection with additional verses.

-"Marionette", "Onesimpletask", and "Refugee" offer additional examples of the expanded guitar and keyboard style developed by the Quackenbush brothers Gary (guitar) and Glenn (Hammond organ), along with their musically adventurous bandmates.
+"Marionette", "Onesimpletask", and "Refugee" offer additional examples of the expanded guitar and keyboard style developed by the Quackenbush brothers, Gary (guitar) and Glenn (Hammond organ), along with their musically adventurous bandmates.

-With growing popularity, the band split from Holland and began to open in and around Detroit for several national and international artists such as Jimi Hendrix, Traffic, The Who, The Rolling Stones, Janis Joplin and The Mamas & the Papas among others.
-Soon after the success of their first record the band began to work on a second album.
-Milestones was released in March 1969.
-From this album they released the single "Up All Night" / "Turn Into Love" (Capitol) in 1969.
+With growing popularity, the band split from Holland and began to open for several national and international artists in and around Detroit, such as Jimi Hendrix, Traffic, The Who, The Rolling Stones, Janis Joplin, and The Mamas & the Papas, among others.
+Soon after the success of their first record, the band began to work on a second album.
+Milestones was released in March 1969, and from this album, they released the single "Up All Night" / "Turn Into Love" (Capitol) in 1969.

-Robin Dale was replaced by Al Wilmot and Lyman would exit the band before Milestones was completed or released.
-Milestones was perhaps the band's best attempt at commercial and mainstream success and charted in the Billboard 200, but never reached any position to help SRC break out of the Detroit or Ann Arbor area on to more national success.
+Robin Dale was replaced by Al Wilmot, and Steve Lyman would exit the band before Milestones was completed or released.
+Milestones was perhaps the band's best attempt at commercial and mainstream success, and it and charted in the Billboard 200, but it never reached any position to help SRC break out of the Detroit or Ann Arbor area on to more national success.

 Before the start of Traveler's Tale Gary Quackenbush was, in his own words, in a "severe" motorcycle accident that had him hospitalized.